-Standard errors in parentheses. \\\ indicates significance at 1%, \\ at 5%, \ at 10%.
+Standard errors in parentheses. indicates significance at 1%, at 5%, at 10%.
 All regressions are estimated using PPML, including firm, home country-industry, and year fixed effects.
 The period of estimation is 2013-2017.

 Table 3 shows the results for the number of mergers and acquisitions deals.
 The number of observations is now even lower than in the greenfield and brownfield investment case - 1,400.
 These results are slightly different from the previous ones.
 The only statistically significant coefficients now are the trade policy variables.
 The coefficients of both tariffs and TBT imposed by the host country on the home country in the respective sector turn out to be statistically significant and negative now, meaning that greater barriers to trade from the home towards Austria lead to a lower number of M&A deals.
 Since a larger cost of importing to Austria is significantly related to a lower number of M&A deals in Austria, one can argue that these deals are done predominantly with Austrian firms participating in global value chains and in sectors that have smaller import costs.
-Furthermore, a statistically significant and positive relationship between the cost of trade from Austria to the home of the foreign MNE and a larger number of M&A deals in Austria is evident for both tariffs and TBTs.
-This indicates that such M&A deals take place in subsidiaries which benefit from access to the market of MNEs through the investment relationship, as the costs of trade from the host to home increase.
+Furthermore, a statistically significant and positive relationship between the cost of trade from Austria to the home of the foreign MNE and a larger number of M&A deals take place in subsidiaries which benefit from access to the market of MNEs through the investment relationship, as the costs of trade from the host to home increase.